amanzi/amanzi/doc/input_spec/AmanziNativeSpecV8.rst

  * `"limiter`" [string] specifies limiting method.
 Available options are `"Barth-Jespersen`" (default), `"tensorial`", and `"Kuzmin`".

+ * `"stencil`" [string] specifies stencil for calculating local bounds.
+Available options are `"face to cells`", `"cell to closets cells`", `"cell to all cells`", and `"node to cells`".
+   For a square mesh, the above options define stencils of size 2, 5, 9, and 4, respectively.
+   Option `"face to cells`" is default for `"Barth-Jespersen`" and `"tensorial`".
+   Option `"node to cells`" is default for `"Kuzmin`".

  * `"limiter extension for transport`" [bool] adds additional corrections to limiters required by the transport PK.
 Default value is *false*.